Skip to main content

 Final walkthrough Detailed explanation of findings and recommendations 15-20 minutes

-When I’m doing a chimney sweep cleaning in Timnath, I’m not just running a brush up and down your flue.
-I’m looking for potential problems before they become expensive emergencies.
-That’s the fundamental value proposition.
+When I do a chimney sweep cleaning in Timnath, I’m not just running a brush up and down your flue and packing up.
+I’m hunting for small problems before they turn into expensive emergencies.
+That’s really where the value lives.
+A $199 cleaning that catches a hairline crown crack can save you a couple thousand dollars down the road.

 Chimney Repair Services in Timnath

-Now, chimney repair is where pricing gets more nuanced.
-Every chimney is different, and the repair needs vary dramatically.
-Let me give you a realistic picture of what other repairs actually cost.
+Now, chimney repair is where pricing gets trickier.
+Every chimney is different, and repair needs swing all over the map.
+Let me give you a realistic picture of what these repairs actually run.

 Timnath Chimney Repair Pricing Guide